 However, let me say this there is a time and place for open-handed strikes and slaps and I am going to share that with you next.

 So do I still teach slaps?
 Yes.

-However not to knockout, I use open handed techniques to open my opponent up, evoke a response from them and then deliver a power shot.
+However, not to knockout, I use open-handed techniques to open my opponent up, provoke a response from them and then deliver a power shot.

 I want to line them up, I give an example here:

 My slaps are only setups for harder punches.

 I have no doubt that people reading this will be up in arms and start to critique the post and disagree.
 To them, I say ‘grow up’!

 The self-defence community needs to adapt its views to understand that ‘just because they like doing something does not make it the best technique’.

 When it comes to the lives of students you owe it to them to give them the best advice and that is to develop a heavy artillery of punches, hammers and elbow strikes that you can deliver with speed and power (along with some good grappling).

 I don’t doubt that your slaps would knock out a Rhino, if you are still thinking this after reading this article you haven’t grasped what I am saying.